Frequently asked questions

 Tickets and admission (prices)

-What are the ticket prices?
+What are the entrance fees?

 Why do I have to pay an entrance fee?